Pin Bar Trading – Price Action Forex Trading with Pin Bars

 One methodology suggested has been to find a 2:1 reward to risk target, or next key support/resistance level.
 But testing has shown this not to be an optimal method for trading this, as many times price can way under/overshoot the target, either leaving you stopped out before your target, or missing out on a lot of potential profits.

 In terms of time frames for trading pinbars, they really can be traded on all time frames from the 1min, to the weekly chart.
-However, testing has shown them to be a lot less accurate on anything lower than a 1hr time frame, so we suggest using them on the 1hr, 4hr and daily time frames if you are only going to trade them as a pure pattern.
+However, as a pure pattern, testing has shown them to be a lot less accurate on anything lower than a 1hr time frame, so we suggest using them on the 1hr, 4hr and daily time frames if you are only going to trade them as a pure pattern.

 Along those lines, think about it this way.
 If price action forms a pin bar on a 5min chart, we are talking about a rejection that lasted 5mins.
 Think of how many orders or transactions occurred during that time.

 Now compare that to 1hr of price rejecting, 4hrs of price rejecting (half a trading session), or a daily pin bar showing price had rejected for an entire day across three different sessions with three different sets of investors all weighing in saying this price rejection was a significant one.